-Pin Name I/O Pin Description A1-A2 Input Address 1-2: The address pins set the device select address.
-The device address value in the 2-wire slave address must match the setting of these two pins.
-These pins are internally pulled down.
-SDA I/O Serial Data/Address: This is a bi-directional pin used to shift serial data and addresses for the two-wire interface.
-It employs an open-drain output and is intended to be wire- OR'd with other devices on the two-wire bus.
+Pin Name Type Pin Description SDA I/O Serial Data Address: This is a bi-directional data pin for the two-wire interface.
+It employs an open-drain output and is intended to be wire-OR'd with other devices on the two-wire bus.
 The input buffer incorporates a Schmitt trigger for noise immunity and the output driver includes slope control for falling edges.
 A pull-up resistor is required.
 SCL Input Serial Clock: The serial clock input for the two-wire interface.
-Data is clocked out of the device on the SCL falling edge, and clocked in on the SCL rising edge.
-The SCL input also incorporates a Schmitt trigger input for improved noise immunity.
-WP Input Write Protect: When WP is high the entire array is write-protected.
+Data is clocked-out on the falling edge and clocked-in on the rising edge.
+WP Input Write Protect: When WP is high, the entire array is write-protected.
 When WP is low, all addresses may be written.
 This pin is internally pulled down.
-NC - No connect VDD Supply Supply Voltage: 5V VSS Supply Ground
+VDD Supply Supply Voltage (5V) VSS Supply Ground NC - No connect